Merc-WithaMouse/merc-withamouse.github.io/content/post/Getting-To-Know-Winget/Installing-Apps-With-Winget.md

 ## Searching for Packages

-Finding packages with Winget is a breeze.
+Finding packages with Winget is simple.
 If you're looking for, let's say, Google Chrome, you can use the following command:

 ```powershell
 winget search Chrome